 Do you have an idea for a teaching strategy to enhance student learning?
 The Office of the Vice Provost for Undergraduate Education is pleased to offer instructional development grants of $1,500 for courses taught in the coming academic year.
 Offered in conjunction with the Center for Innovative Teaching and Learning (CITL), each grant will be awarded for the implementation of a teaching strategy that engages students more actively in learning.
 Bloomington campus full-time faculty are eligible for these awards.
 Team-taught courses are eligible to receive one grant for a total of $1,500.

 Active Learning Grants will be awarded for course development plans that encourage greater student engagement and offer the opportunity for transformative learning experiences.
-Examples of active learning methods include, but are not limited to, using team-based or problem-based learning, introducing group work or small-group exercises, analyzing case studies, and employing Classroom Assessment Techniques in class.
+Examples of active learning methods include, but are not limited to; using a student response system (clickers), using team-based or problem-based learning, introducing group work or small-group exercises, analyzing case studies, and employing peer review in class.

 Address an identified instructional need or opportunity via creative active learning strategies.